top of page

 psychologist.

-I provide affirming adult autism assessments and consultations
+I provide affirming adult autism assessments and perinatal therapy

 How I Got Here